Wednesday, December 20, 2017

 Scenes from one of Dawson's war films (1915)

-An extended, sixth edition of the book appeared in April 2020 and can be ordered on Amazon.com
+An extended, eigtht edition of the book (both in paperback and hardcover) appeared in July 2024 and can be ordered on Amazon.com

 For some fascinating background information on film propaganda in America during World War I, which also mentions Dawson and his film company, here is a link to another weblog.